R-penguins/ICPC-Prep/setup.md

 ## Begin developing

 Open a folder from VS Code.
 Make a new .cpp file from Explorer.
 After coding, ctrl + alt + B and select "C/C++: g++.exe build active file".
 Run the program in terminal.

+## Working on problems

+The problem statements can be downloaded using the PowerShell scripts. `./getuva 1543 -View` downloads UVa1543 to `./uva-pdf/1543.pdf` and opens it.

+The `run.ps1` script handles I/O redirection and timing.
+The program needs to be in `./bin` by default.